polettix/Plack-Middleware-ReviseEnv/README.md

        # turn override into defaulting, works with value, env and ENV
        de_fault    => { value => $something, override => 0 },

        # get rid of a variable, inconditionally.
-You can pass "no value"
+You can pass
-       # or be explicit about your intent
+       # no value or be explicit about your intent
        delete_pliz => [],
        delete_me   => { remove => 1 },